 Skills for Carers run on Tuesday evenings 7pm to 9pm.
-The next sessions begin in September 2016 and will be held at First Steps Derbyshire, Ingham House, Agard Street.
-To book a place or for more information please contact Clare on 01332 367571 or firstname.lastname@example.org
+The next sessions begin on the 9th October 2017 and will be held at First Steps Derbyshire, Ingham House, Agard Street.
+To book a place or for more information please contact First Steps on 01332 367571 or firstname.lastname@example.org

-We are currently looking into sessions for 2017 these will potentially be held in Chesterfield.
-To find out more information or to be kept up to date with session dates and locations for the New Year please contact Clare on 01332 367571 or email@example.com
+We are currently looking into sessions for 2018 these will potentially be held in Chesterfield.
+To find out more information or to be kept up to date with session dates and locations for the New Year please contact First Steps on 01332 367571 or email@example.com

 Please note: The workshops run for a period of 7 weeks.

 “The course that First Steps run for carers was the only place that was able to provide real support and advice.
 The sessions were run at a great pace, and the team were positive, inspiring and supportive.
 The mix of desperate faces at the first session of the exhausted parents, partners and grandparents had, by the end of the course, changed to determined confident enabled – gosh, even smiling faces!

 I can’t recommend the carers service high enough and would advise anyone who is caring for someone struggling with an eating disorder to access the course, even if it’s just to actually meet other carers who know EXACTLY what you are going through how you are feeling as a carer”